 Q: Where should I park and why is there a fee?

 A: Parking is available in the main lot adjacent to Playland Amusement Park.
 Unfortunately we have no control over management of the parking lot and as such, we are subject to the fees determined by Playland during the amusement season May-September.
 We do offer memberships that include parking and will make repeat visits much more cost effective.
 There are no parking fees during the Fall and Winter.

 Q: Can I drop my child off?
 Is there day care?

 A: Our policy is that every child must be accompanied by an adult and every adult must be accompanied by a child.
 Please do not plan to leave your child unattended at all during your vist to the Museum.
 Additionally, we do not at this time have day care.

 Q: Do you have changing tables, restrooms, water fountains?

-Q: You are located next to the beach, can we come in wearing our bathing suits?
+Q: You are located next to the beach, can we come in barefoot or wearing our bathing suits?

 Q: Is the Museum part of Playland or are you separate?
 Can I buy a joint admission ticket?